lsburtonBYU/web-book/_build/html/_sources/parts/css-basics/assignment.md

 article {
   max-width: 48rem; /* choose whatever width you'd like.
-                      "em" can be viewed as the width of a font's M character */
+                      "rem" can be viewed as the width of a font's M character */
 }